changwoo-lee/spbridge/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# spbridge
+# Marginally interpretable spatial logistic regression with bridge processes

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of spbridge is to …
+This spbridge repository is for…

-What is special about using `README.Rmd` instead of just `README.md`?
-You can include R chunks like so:

 ``` r
 library(geoR)